Canine Hip Dysplasia and The Story of Cody

 cage because he was overly active, and it was shortly after that he dislocated his new hip.
 The

-he was put into the smaller cage until afterwards.
-I am certain that this is what ultimately led
+was put into the smaller cage until afterwards.
+I am certain that this is what ultimately led to the

-to the dislocation.
-Being stressed and nervous, I am sure he became even more so in the
+dislocation.
+Being stressed and nervous, I am sure he became even more so in the smaller

-smaller confines.
+confines.
 When a dog like Cody is stressed, he overcomes and ignores pain.
-In his
+In his effort to

 The vet students and doctors did not see Cody as being stressed, (even though I repeatedly